tlorien/theBlackLodge/index.md

 # Welcome to theBlackLodge

 Welcome!
-I'm **{{ site.author }}**, a software developer, artist, tinkerer-and-thinkerer, fascinated by the intersections of technology and creativity.
+I'm **{{ site.author }}** — software developer, artist, tinkerer-and-thinkerer — and I'm fascinated by the intersections of technology and creativity.
 Here at theBlackLodge, I dive deep into coding, design, everything in between - and I share it all with you!

-I don't know how you found this site, but I'm glad to have you.
+I don't know how you found this site, but I'm glad to have you!

 ### What You'll Find Here